 Vocation Brewery first caught my attention in Calan’s Micropub in Hebden Bridge in the May last year.
 My first introduction to their beer was a very traditional pale ale called Bread and Butter.
 I was told they were a new local brewery and assumed like most breweries in this region, that their others beers would be traditional kinds too and as the Summer heat kicked in, I was seeking out craft beer at a colder temperature.

 The big weekend arrived and so did the beers.
 We had a ton of cans of Heart & Soul IPA (4.4%), quite a few cans of Life & Death IPA (6.5%) and a small amount of bottles of Divide & Conquer black IPA (6.5%).
-Nothing there for the traditionalists but you could say the same thing about our music line-up.
+Nothing there for the traditionalists but you could definitely have said the same thing about our music line-up.
 Throughout the daytime for each day, I stuck to the Heart & Soul.
 It is just as hoppy tasting as many craft ales twice its strength and wonderfully refreshing.
 I’m normally the kind of guy who changes beer with every pint but a day on the Heart & Soul felt just great.

 As it got darker, I switched to the Life & Death IPA, the big brother of Heart & Soul.
 While I had no complaints at all about Heart & Soul, I could feel things ramping up with this one.
 The hops feel a bit spicier and the alcohol content makes it tingle more, although it is riskily suppable.

 Ever since that weekend, I’ve felt a deep affection for Vocation and though I rarely revisit beers (always seeking new thrills), I do keep on coming back to these ones again and again.
 It is partly emotional memory and partly how good they are.
-I’ve also enjoyed their Pride and Joy American pale ale, the majestic Naughty & Nice chocolate stout and even had a pint of their ongoing Chop & Change series which sees them experimenting with different styles for cask.
+I’ve also enjoyed their Pride and Joy American pale ale, the majestic Naughty & Nice chocolate stout and even a few of their ongoing Chop & Change series which sees them experimenting with different styles for cask.

 It came as no surprise to me when I learned that Vocation was set up by an experienced brewer.
 It’s the new brainchild of John Hickling who founded the Blue Monkey Brewery in Nottingham but Vocation is on a whole higher level than his previous work.
 In fact, having indulged their brewings on many occasions now, I feel it is entirely justified to say that Vocation are the most important brewery to open in the North since Magic Rock.